UniversalDependencies/docs/treebanks/sr_set/index.md

 ## Description

-The Serbian UD treebank is based on the SETimes-SR corpus.
+The Serbian UD treebank is based on the [SETimes-SR](http://hdl.handle.net/11356/1200) corpus and additional news documents from the Serbian web.

 ## Acknowledgments